Global patterns of water surplus and deficit

 Economic Development

-As economies develop the demand for water increases.
-Demand for water in HICs is considerably higher than NEEs and LICs.
-However, as NEEs and LICs develop further their demand for water will also significantly increase.
+As economies develop, the demand for water increases.
+Demand for water in HICs is considerably higher than in NEEs and LICs.
+However, as NEEs and LICs develop further, their water demand will also significantly increase.

-As demand for food increases pressure is put on agricultural systems to become more intensive.
+As demand for food increases, pressure is put on agricultural systems to become more intensive.
 This requires significantly more water for irrigation and processing.
-By 2050 it is expected that global demand for food will increase by 70 per cent.
+By 2050, global demand for food is expected to increase by 70 per cent.

 Irrigation